appwrite/demos-for-functions/nodejs/push-notification/README.md

 # 🔔 Sending Push Notifications using Firebase
 A sample Node.js Cloud Function for sending a simple push notification through firebase to a mobile device

+## 📝 Environment
+Grab your serviceAccountKey.json from Firebase console -> settings and place it in your cloud function folder.

 ## 🚀 Building and Packaging

 To package this example as a cloud function, follow these steps.